Expat "No Fault" Divorce Package

 Expat Divorce (uncontested) Package

 You may wish to Divorce using the legal system of England and Wales if you were born in England or Wales and have maintained links with your country of origin or your spouse is resident in England or Wales whilst you are not.
 If this is something you are considering please contact our Director, Miss Joanne Bennett either by email or telephone in order to explore whether you are eligible to Divorce in the courts of England and Wales.

 If you can use the jurisdiction of England and Wales then the process of Divorce for you will, on the whole, be the same as for parties living in England and Wales.

 It is very important to us that you understand at the start of your case that a Divorce will not deal with the division of your house, assets, income, pensions etc. or the future arrangements for your children.

 To deal with your matrimonial finances you will need to instruct us to represent you in this regard.
-As lawyers, we call this process Ancillary Relief.
-Work done with regard to Ancillary Relief matters is normally charged at our hourly.
-We can usually provide a package price for this and if this is how you would prefer to pay please discuss this with your lawyer.
+As lawyers, we call this process Financial Remedy.
+Work done with regard to financial matters is normally charged at our hourly rate.

 As an Expat, if you have assets abroad it is possible to deal with the division of these by agreement.
 Matters are somewhat more complicated if a court application is required, as the court does not have the power to make an order in respect of assets which are not in England or Wales.
 Your lawyer will be able to discuss this with you once initial information has been provided.